truenas/middleware/docs/userguide/freenas_intro.rst

 * A new :ref:`Tasks` menu has been added and the following have been moved to Tasks: Cron Jobs, Init/Shutdown Scripts, Rsync Tasks, and S.M.A.R.T Tests.

-* A :ref:`ZFS Snapshots` menu has been added to Storage.
+* A :ref:`Snapshots` menu has been added to Storage.

 * :menuselection:`Services --> Directory Services` has been renamed to Directory Service and moved as its own item in the tree.